 The United States has continued its decline among countries’ retirement income systems ranked in the Melbourne Mercer Global Pension Index.

-Mercer released the results of its 2015 index, which encompasses 25 countries with pension systems at varying stages of maturity – some systems are well established while others, particularly in Asia, are still developing.
+Mercer released the results of its 2015 index, which encompasses 25 countries with pension systems at varying stages of maturity – some systems are well established while others, particularly in the Asia, are still developing.

 “The U.S. retirement system continues to rank in the middle of the pack,” Emily Eaton, a senior consultant in Mercer’s International Consulting Group, said in a statement.
 “Concerns over the adequacy of the typical level of benefits provided under the U.S. system contribute to our lackluster score.”

 Mercer gives several suggestions on how the U.S. can improve its retirement savings system.

 “The lack of employer-provided supplemental retirement benefits for many Americans, and the relatively low labor force participation rates of our older workers, are also contributing factors to the U.S. ranking,” Eaton said in a statement.
 “There have been a series of regulatory changes to address these issues, but additional action could improve the adequacy and sustainability of the U.S. system.”